OczaneRivera/inline-documentation/README.md

 ## _(draft)_

-## Why enforce inline documentation
+## Why inline documentation

-- The true meaning of inline documentation: Ambiguous or convoluted code is just bad code, don't hide it behind documentation.
-Meaningul documentation should not be used to explain good code, but rather explain good code.
+Meaningful documentation should not be used to explain bad code, but rather to explain good code.

-- "self-documentation" is not a valid argument.
+_"Self-documentation"_ is not a valid argument.

-- Imagine your code 6 months from now.
-Will you remember every single reasoning behind every detail?
+Imagine visiting your code 6 months from now.
+Will you remember every reasoning behind every decision?

-- When is it NOT good to have documentation or what is too much documentation
+**Pain Points**

+- More code to maintain \*\*\*
+- Verbosity
+- Delays a task \*\*\*
+- Redundancy
+- visually unappealing

+**Selling Points**

+- Helps scale the organization
+- Helps you understand your own code better
+- Less tech debt
+- Speeds up onboarding

-## When to inline document (tentative)
+## When to inline document

-Explain hard and soft approach.
-How much value does each one give to the overal result?
+In an ideal world, we would want to document anything and everything, but in the real world,we should always try to shoot for the most cost-effective scenario.
+By giving a measurable value to each piece of code, perhaps we can find a good compromise.
+For ex:

 | Value | Significance |
 | ----- | ------------ |